 The Optional Data parameters listed in the Optional Data XML will be sent if they are updated based on the Optional Data parameter settings the service provider’s profile.

 Block holder SOA confirms the M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.

 Number Pool Block Modify Successful Broadcast to Local SMS Success (previously NNP flow 2.12.1)